tafaust/terraform-provider-peekaping/docs/provider.md

 If you encounter authentication errors:

+1. Verify your API key is valid, not expired and does not exceed usage limit
-1. **Verify Credentials**: Ensure your email and password are correct
+2. If using email/password, ensure your credentials are correct
-2. **Check 2FA**: If 2FA is enabled, provide the `token` argument
+3. If 2FA is enabled, provide the `totp_token` argument
-3. **Endpoint**: Verify the `endpoint` URL is correct and accessible
+4. Verify the `endpoint` URL is correct and accessible
-4. **Network**: Check network connectivity to the Peekaping API
+5. Check network connectivity to the Peekaping API

-### Common Error Messages

-- `"authentication failed"`: Invalid email/password combination
-- `"2FA required"`: Account has 2FA enabled, provide `token` argument
-- `"connection refused"`: Check `endpoint` URL and network connectivity
-- `"unauthorized"`: Invalid or expired credentials

-## Best Practices

-1. **Use Environment Variables**: Store sensitive data in environment variables
-2. **Version Pinning**: Pin the provider version to avoid unexpected changes
-3. **Separate Environments**: Use different provider configurations for different environments
-4. **Secure Storage**: Store sensitive data securely (e.g., using Terraform Cloud variables)

-## Migration from Other Providers

-If you're migrating from other monitoring providers:

-1. **Export Configuration**: Export your current monitoring configuration
-2. **Map Resources**: Map existing resources to Peekaping resource types
-3. **Test Configuration**: Test the configuration in a non-production environment
-4. **Gradual Migration**: Migrate resources gradually to minimize disruption